How often should you visit the dentist? | 7 Signs that it is time

 These routine examinations and treatments prevent cavities, gum disease, and may even help identify telltale signs of serious medical conditions, like diabetes, heart disease, or even oral cancer.

 If you are in near-constant pain, you shouldn't need a reminder about why going to the dentist is important.
 There are several ways tooth-related pain can manifest, and none of them should be ignored.
 If you have a toothache or pain in your jaw, neck, or mouth, schedule an appointment with your dentist.

 If you sustain a serious injury, do not sit around mulling over the reasons why going to the dentist is important.
 Should you chip a tooth, knock out a tooth, or an adult tooth comes loose, time is of the essence.
 Speedy treatment is essential for effective dental restoration.

 4. You Have Bad Breath Or A Bad Taste In Your Mouth

+Bad breath may be caused by excess bacteria in your mouth, gingivitis, or even diabetes, liver disease, or kidney disease.
 Similarly, a bad taste in your mouth may indicate dry mouth, respiratory infections, or liver infections, like Hepatitis B.